yyutong/tp/docs/UserGuide.md

   e.g `a/AMOUNT c/CATEGORY [t/date]` can be used as `a/100 c/shopping` or as `a/100 c/shopping t/2020-10-30`

 * Parameters can be in any order.<br>
-  e.g. if the command specifies `a/AMOUNT c/CATEGORY, c/CATEGORY a/AMOUNT` is also acceptable.
+  e.g. if the command specifies `a/AMOUNT c/CATEGORY`, `c/CATEGORY a/AMOUNT` is also acceptable.

+* Multiple instances of the same prefix/flag will not throw an error.
+However, the app will only read the <b>last instance</b> in the input. e.g. if `add a/100 c/entertainment c/food` will add the expense to "food" category.

+* All additional input after commands which do not have input fields such as list, exit, clear, etc. will be ignored. eg. `help` and `help 123` will have the same effect.

+* Prefixes are case-sensitive. eg. `d/` is not the same as `D/`.

 </div>